stellar/django-polaris/docs/index.rst

 .. _django app: https://docs.djangoproject.com/en/3.0/intro/reusable-apps/
 .. _demo client: http://sep24.stellar.org/#HOME_DOMAIN=%22https://testanchor.stellar.org%22&TRANSFER_SERVER=%22%22&WEB_AUTH_ENDPOINT=%22%22&USER_SK=%22SBBMVOJQLRJTQISVSUPBI2ZNQLZYNR4ARGWFPDDEL2U7444HPDII4VCX%22&HORIZON_URL=%22https://horizon-testnet.stellar.org%22&ASSET_CODE=%22SRT%22&ASSET_ISSUER=%22%22&EMAIL_ADDRESS=%22%22&STRICT_MODE=false&AUTO_ADVANCE=true&PUBNET=false

-Polaris is an extendable `django app`_ of Stellar Ecosystem Proposal (SEP) implementations maintained by the `Stellar Development Foundation`_ (SDF).
+Polaris is an extendable `django app`_ for Stellar Ecosystem Proposal (SEP) implementations maintained by the `Stellar Development Foundation`_ (SDF).
 Using Polaris, you can run a web server supporting any combination of SEP-1, 6, 10, 12, and 24.

-Each SEP includes functionality that can only be implemented by the developer using Polaris.
+While Polaris handles the majority of the business logic described in each SEP, there are pieces of functionality that can only be implemented by the developer using Polaris.
 For example, only an anchor can implement the integration with their partner bank.

-This is why each SEP implemented by Polaris comes with a programmable interface for developers to inject their own business logic.
+This is why each SEP implemented by Polaris comes with a programmable interface, or integrations, for developers to inject their own business logic.

 Polaris is completely open source and available on github_.
 The SDF also runs a reference server using Polaris that can be tested using our `demo client`_.

-The instructions below outline the common set up needed for any Polaris configuration, but make sure to check out the documentation for each SEP implementation you plan to use.
+The instructions below outline the common set up needed for any Polaris deployment, but each SEP implementation has its own configuration and integration requirements.
+These requirements are described in the documentation for each SEP.

 Installation and Configuration
 ==============================